mattermost/mattermost-handbook/operations/operations/company-cadence.md

 Feedback and listening is at the core of our self-awareness leadership principle.
 We have annonymous feedback available in every weekly Customer Obsession/All-Hands Meeting.

-CEO Listening Tours happen over Zoom in meetings around 25-30 minutes with different groups of 5-8 staff, typically withing a department or in a related function.
-Managers of the team members in the group are typically not in the listening tour group.
+CEO Listening Tours happen over Zoom in meetings around 25-30 minutes with different groups of 5-8 staff, typically within the same department or in a related function.
+Managers of the team members in the group are typically not included in the meeting.

 Some notes about Listening Tours: